keboola/connection-docs/tutorial/write/gooddata.md

 Use the following four SQL queries to create the output bucket tables.

 {% highlight sql %}
-CREATE TABLE tmp_level AS
+CREATE TABLE "tmp_level" AS
-    SELECT Name, CASE Level
+    SELECT "Name", CASE "Level"
         WHEN 'S' THEN 'Senior'
         WHEN 'M' THEN 'Intermediate'
-        WHEN 'J' THEN 'Junior' END AS Level
+        WHEN 'J' THEN 'Junior' END AS "Level"
-    FROM level;
+    FROM "level";

-CREATE TABLE out_opportunity AS
+CREATE TABLE "out_opportunity" AS
     SELECT *, CASE
-        WHEN Probability < 50 THEN 'Poor'
+        WHEN "Probability" < 50 THEN 'Poor'
-        WHEN Probability < 70 THEN 'Good'
+        WHEN "Probability" < 70 THEN 'Good'
-        ELSE 'Excellent' END AS ProbabilityClass
+        ELSE 'Excellent' END AS "ProbabilityClass"
-    FROM opportunity;
+    FROM "opportunity";

-CREATE TABLE out_user AS
+CREATE TABLE "out_user" AS
-    SELECT user.Name AS Name, user.Sales_Market AS UserSalesMarket, user.Global_Market AS UserGlobalMarket
+    SELECT "user"."Name" AS "Name", "user"."Sales_Market" AS "UserSalesMarket", "user"."Global_Market" AS "UserGlobalMarket"
     FROM
-        user JOIN tmp_level ON user.Name = tmp_level.Name;
+        "user" JOIN "tmp_level" ON "user"."Name" = "tmp_level"."Name";

-CREATE TABLE out_account AS
+CREATE TABLE "out_account" AS
-    SELECT * FROM account;
+    SELECT * FROM "account";
 {% endhighlight %}

 {: .image-popup}